Musa Alami: Early life and political career

-Alami was born in the Musrara neighborhood of Jerusalem, Palestine, into a prominent family.
+Alami was born in the Musrara neighbourhood of Jerusalem into a prominent family.
 His father was Mayor of Jerusalem Faidi al-Alami, his sister was married to Jamal al-Hussayni, and he was the uncle of Serene Husseini Shahid.

-Alami was first taught at the school of the American Colony and at the French Ecole des Freres in Jaffa.
+Alami was first taught at the school of the American Colony and at the French École des Frères in Jaffa.
 During World War I, he worked at the censorship office in Damascus.
-Alami retained a positive view of the Ottoman empire, recalling that the Arabs regarded the Turks as partners rather than oppressors, and above all, that Palestine was largely ruled by Palestinian officials.
+Alami retained a positive view of the Ottoman Empire, recalling that the Arabs regarded the Turks as partners rather than oppressors, and above all, that Palestine was largely ruled by Palestinian officials.
 Alami claimed that "a greater degree of freedom and self-government existed in Palestine than in many Turkish provinces".

-Later, he studied law at Cambridge University and was admitted to the Inner Temple and graduated with honors.
+Later, he studied law at Cambridge University and was admitted to the Inner Temple and graduated with honours.

 Upon his return to Jerusalem, Alami worked for the legal department of the government of the British Mandate of Palestine and eventually became the private secretary of the High Commissioner General Arthur Grenfell Wauchope.
 In 1934, Alami participated in talks with the leaders of the Jewish community in Palestine David Ben-Gurion and Moshe Sharett.
 Alami told Ben-Gurion that the most the Jews could expect would be a Jewish enclave around Tel Aviv in a Muslim Palestine.
 According to Ben-Gurion, he told Alami that Zionist efforts could provide significant help developing Palestine for all its inhabitants, but Alami replied that he would prefer to leave the land poor and desolate for another hundred years until the Arabs could develop it themselves.

 Alami was ousted from his government position as legal adviser by the British authorities and went into exile in Beirut, and later Baghdad.
 He played an important role in the St. James Conference, negotiations with the British government in London in 1938–1939.
 He was a major contributor to the White Paper of 1939.

 Former British diplomat G. Furlonge, who was the author of Alami's biography, described the political scene in Jerusalem after the establishment of Israel in 1948: "The new [Palestinian] leaders were a set of young men of some education, all of them in the traumatic condition induced by the consciousness of having suffered a resounding defeat at the hand of an enemy whom they had heartily despised."

+Alami founded and headed the Arab Office, which presented to the Anglo-American Committee of Inquiry.
+According to historical evidence provided by Rashid Khalidi as well as firsthand accounts of Walid Khalidi and Hussein Khalidi, Alami was known for "high-handedness [which] alienated colleagues.
+By 1947, he and Hussein Khalidi "were no longer allies".
+Alami was also known for "closeness to the pro-British Iraqi regime", which "provoked the suspicions of many Palestinian figures".

+Alami sold land to Zionists for the establishment of Tirat Zvi in the Beit She'an Valley.